jjvanzon/Piano-Playing-Docs/goals.md

         - To improvise myself out of a mistake.
         - To improvise for entertainment purposes.
 - ***Recording***:
-    - Might record my playing.
     - For reflection.
-    - To put online, perhaps.
+    - To put online.
-    - For entertainment purposes, hopefully.
+    - For entertainment.
 - ***Sharing***:
     - Most of the things I produce I might put online, including chords and simplified sheet music and other analyses, and possibly in the future recordings too.